Policies

 Americans with Disabilities Act Policy

 The Utah EMT Academy adheres to all of the regulations set forth by the Americans with Disabilities Act.
-The most up to date information regarding the Americans with Disabilities Act can be obtained online at www.ada.gov or can be obtained from your Instructor, Course Coordinator, or the Owner.
+The most up to date information regarding the Americans with Disabilities Act can be obtained online at www.ada.gov or can be obtained from your Instructor or Course Coordinator..

 Accommodations will be made in accordance to these regulations.